with safety.3D rendering

 If you have multi-vendor equipment and can’t connect to all those devices, breaking into the automation space is complex, and the command line interface (CLI) will live a long life.
 This has been a natural barrier to entry for innovation in the automation domain.

-But now we have the Ansible architecture using Ansible variables, NETCONF, and many other standard modeling structures that allow automation vendors to communicate to all types of networks, such as brownfield networks, greenfield, multi-vendor, etc. These data modeling tools and techniques enable an agnostic programmable viewpoint into the network.
+But now we have the Ansible architecture using Ansible variables, NETCONF, and many other standard modeling structures that allow automation vendors to communicate to all types of networks, such as brownfield networks, greenfield networks, multi-vendor networks, etc. These data modeling tools and techniques enable an agnostic programmable viewpoint into the network.

 The network elements still need to move to a NETCONF-type infrastructure, but we see all major vendors, such as Cisco, moving in this direction.
 Moving off the CLI and building programmable interfaces is a massive move for network programmability and open networking.